-Christians have observed periods of prayer and fasting as early as the era of the Apostles, who in turn learned these spiritual disciplines from the Older Testament and the Hebrew tradition.
+Christians have observed periods of prayer and fasting as early as the era of the Apostles who, in turn. learned these spiritual disciplines from the Older Testament and the Hebrew tradition.
 To nurture and encourage the development of prayer, seasons of prayer may be observed within the family as well as the local church.
 Though a regular prayer life is encouraged within individual believers and their families, and weekly prayer and fasting is encouraged in the church, a periodic seasonal effort may be undertaken to sustain and further develop these habits.
-It was the custom of the Church in Early America (and the Continental and Congressional Congresses) to call for days of “public humiliation, fasting and prayer.”
+It was the custom of the Church in Early America (and the Continental and Congressional Congresses) to call for days of "public humiliation, fasting and prayer."
 To nurture a spirit of dependence upon the Lord, several seasons of prayer and fasting may be established in the calendar year.
-In America, the first week in January (after the Christmas holidays and the beginning of the year), the first week in May (which may include the last weekend in April and the week of National Day of Prayer), and first week of September (the beginning of the new Sunday School year) provide good opportunities for more protracted efforts in the disciplines of prayer and fasting.
-During these weeks, Christians may select at least one day (and more if possible) of the designated week for these spiritual disciplines.
+In America, the first week in January (after the Christmas holidays and the beginning of the year) the first week in May (which may include the last weekend in April and the week of National Day of Prayer) and the first week of September (the beginning of the new Sunday School year) provide good opportunities for more protracted efforts in the disciplines of prayer and fasting.
+During these weeks Christians may select at least one day (and more if possible) of the designated week for these spiritual disciplines.
 Christians in other nations may seek to identify other regular seasons more appropriate to their national and church life.

 Observance: August through early October

 During election cycles Christians should become actively involved in the political process.
 Unbelievers decide many elections simply because Christians refuse to be troubled by the simple process that is required to become politically active.
 Some of these same individuals contend that there should be a separation of the Church from political interests.
 But in siding with the liberal cause, they deny Jesus Christ his rightful rule over the world.
 As the Apostle Paul began to close his letter to the Christians in the city of Rome, he penned the following benediction, expressing his political teaching: